Top 10 Mobsters of All Time

 Top 3 Reasons

-1. Carlo earned the family over $500,000,000 a year, gave the nod for many contracted hits, ran the family with an iron fist for over 20 years.
+1. Carlo earned the Gambino family over $500 million a year, gave the nod for many contracted hits, and ran the family with an iron fist for almost twenty years.

-3. He was low-profile, but a ruthless mob boss who came up through the ranks from the early inception of the Commission.
-During his reign he never had an attempt made on his life.
+3. He was deliberately low-profile but ruthlessly effective — a mob boss who came up through the ranks from the Commission’s earliest days.
+During his entire reign, not a single assassination attempt was ever made against him.

 3. Frank Costello